Table of Contents

 In this example, the lender extends a revolving line of up to $200,000.
 The amount that can be drawn, however, is determined by the value of the underlying assets (line 11), which is the borrowing base.
 As the value of these assets goes up and down, so does the borrowing base.
 The maximum amount that can be borrowed, however, is capped at $200,000.
 However, if the business grows and the value of the assets consistently exceed the credit limit, it may need to ask the lender to increase the borrowing base.

-SBA loans are loans for small-business that are partially guaranteed by the Small Business Administration.
+SBA loans are loans and revolving facilities for small-business that are partially guaranteed by the Small Business Administration.
 The advantage of this option is that it can have lower fees and interest rate than other loans.
-The downside is that these loans might be hard to qualify for.
+The downside is that these facilities might be hard to qualify for.
 With a properly put together application package, however, your chance of qualifying goes up.
 Talk to one of Business Factors & Finance experts today to get started with the application process.

 In order to be eligible for an SBA loan businesses must: